Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Empirical Evaluation

 \subsubsection{Baselines}

 We consider three baselines.
 The simplest is \textit{Uniform}, which assigns relevance uniformly and constantly as $R_i = 1$.
 This baseline, therefore, represents an equal impact of all features.
 We also include \textit{MeanShift}, as already defined in \cref{sec:internal-evaluation}, and a \textit{Logistic} baseline, which derives explanations from a linear classifier $f(x) = w^\top x + b$, trained using logistic regression.
-Attributions are computed via sensitivity and GI: $R^{\nabla^2}_i = (\partial f / \partial x_i)^2 = w_i^2$ and $R^{\mathsf{GI}}_i = w_i (\E[x] - \E[y])_i$ (cf.\ Supplementary Note~F).
+Attributions are computed via sensitivity and GI: $R^{\nabla^2}_i = (\partial f / \partial x_i)^2 = w_i^2$ and $R^{\mathsf{GI}}_i = w_i (\E[x] - \E[y])_i$ (cf.~\supp{H}).
 The source and target domains are used as a binary classification problem in this case.
-A particularly interesting aspect about the \textit{MeanShift} and \textit{Logistic} baselines is that they can be seen as specific cases of a recent proposal based on attributing the symmetrized Kullback-Leibler divergence (also known as `Jeffrey's divergence') $D_\mathsf{KL}(\mu, \nu) = D_\mathsf{KL}(\mu\parallel\nu) + D_\mathsf{KL}(\nu\parallel\mu)$ between the two distributions (cf.\ Supplementary Note~F).
+A particularly interesting aspect about the \textit{MeanShift} and \textit{Logistic} baselines is that they can be seen as specific cases of a recent proposal based on attributing the symmetrized Kullback-Leibler divergence (also known as `Jeffrey's divergence') $D_\mathsf{KL}(\mu, \nu) = D_\mathsf{KL}(\mu\parallel\nu) + D_\mathsf{KL}(\nu\parallel\mu)$ between the two distributions (cf.~\supp{H}).
 A related KLD-based analysis can be found in~\cite{budhathokiWhyDidDistribution2021} in the context of causal graphs.